arijitsh/tic-tac-toe/README.md

 The player computer can understand this.
 It calculates the equivalence classes of boards.
 Therefore the moves are from an equivalence class to another.
 See `board.py` for the implementation.

 ### Learning
 Computer learns about success and failure from a single trace.
+Strategy for both players.

 ## Code Organization
 `ttt.py` contains the main game playing.\